Lovely-XPP/Birds-Keypoints-Detection/README.md

 At this part, I will introduce the function of main code files.
 For how to use the code, you can read the comment on the head of these code files.

+### coco_visualize.py

+Visualize COCO format data.

+### labelme2coco_universal.py

+Transform the labelme annotation format to the coco format (suit for any case).

 ### labelme2coco.py

-Translate the labelme annotation format to the coco format.
+Transform the labelme annotation format to the coco format (only suit for this repo).

 ###  train.py